pryv/lib-cocoa/Readme.md

     }];

-If you want to change name of previously created folder above you do this.
+If you want to change name of previously created folder above, you do this :

     PYFolder *folder = [[PYFolder alloc] init];
     folder.name = @"someFolderNameChanged";